-The Audit Committee meets whenever called by the Chairperson or by any other two members of the Supervisory Board, and at least bimonthly, pursuant to article 11 of the rules of procedure of that body.
-The supervisory body met seven times during 2021 (2020:7): two meetings of the Supervisory Board, operating until 23 April 2021; five meetings of the Audit Committee, operating since 23 April 2021.
-The overall and individual attendance was of 100%.
+The Audit Committee meets whenever called by the Chairperson or by any other two members of the Supervisory Board, and at least birmonthly, pursuant to article 11 of the rules of procedure of that body.
+During 2022, nine meetings of the Audit Committee were held (2021: seven), with the participation or representation of all members.
+The overall attendance was 97.2%, and the individual attendance was 100%, except in the case of the member António Lopes Seabra, who was represented at one meeting, so his individual attendance was 89%.